Beesigaa/alx-low_level_programming/0x0A-argc_argv/README.md

 The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
 Don’t forget to push your header file
 You are allowed to use the standard library
-Quiz questions
-Great!
-You've completed the quiz successfully!
-Keep going!
-(Show quiz) Tasks
-0. It ain't what they call you, it's what you answer to mandatory
-Score: 0.0% (Checks completed: 0.0%)
-Write a program that prints its name, followed by a new line.

-If you rename the program, it will print the new name, without having to compile it again You should not remove the path before the name of the program julien@ubuntu:~/0x0A. argc, argv$ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-whatsmyname.c -o mynameis julien@ubuntu:~/0x0A. argc, argv$ ./mynameis ./mynameis julien@ubuntu:~/0x0A. argc, argv$ mv mynameis mynewnameis julien@ubuntu:~/0x0A. argc, argv$ ./mynewnameis ./mynewnameis julien@ubuntu:~/0x0A. argc, argv$
-Repo:

-GitHub repository: alx-low_level_programming
-Directory: 0x0A-argc_argv
-File: 0-whatsmyname.c

 1. Silence is argument carried out by other means mandatory
 Score: 0.0% (Checks completed: 0.0%)